Transitioning services from Telstra’s legacy copper and HFC network to the nbn network requires a co-ordinated approach from the whole industry.

 In accordance with the migration plan, six months before a Disconnection Date for a rollout region (the ‘parent rollout region’), all premise which are not nbn serviceable will be moved by nbn co into a new rollout region known as a service continuity region.
 The service continuity region will have a new Disconnection Date – six months later than the Disconnection Date for the parent rollout region.

 Within multi dwelling units (MDUs) e.g. Apartment or office blocks, there can be a range of common areas where legacy carriage services are supplied, such as concierge desks, foyer and concourse areas, car parks and central stairs.
-MDU common areas where legacy carriage services are supplied will receive an extension to the mandatory disconnection date and will not be subject to mandatory disconnection until a time within 24 months of the end of the nbn rollout.
+MDU common areas where legacy carriage services are supplied have received an extension to the mandatory disconnection date.
 This is unless an nbn service can be connected earlier or the legacy service is cancelled before the date Telstra is required to disconnect the service.

 MDU common areas are still subject to cease sale where the MDU common area has been included as a premises in a fixed line footprint unless an exception applies.